mrzl/JISCAggregator/README.md

 In order to run the thing, open the JISCAggregator.iml with IntelliJ IDEA, compile and run.
 At this stage of the project no deployment/build setup is being taken care of.
 This is an working prototype, no production software.

-What this software essentially does at this point is to collect all events from the three sources:
+What this software essentially does at this point is to collect all events from the three sources independently:
 * JCI London - http://www.jcilondon.org.uk/events/
 * Networkingevents London - http://www.findnetworkingevents.com/events/index.cfm?action=eventslist&towncity=London
 * Royal Academy of Arts - https://www.royalacademy.org.uk/exhibitions-and-events#events-index